-Road closures near Little Round Top will impact how you tour Gettysburg on a bicycle this year.
-The National Park Service announced two major rehabilitation projects that will be in full swing no sooner than July 5, 2022 and continue for 18 months.
-(The Devil’s Den Rehabilitation Project began on March 21 and will finish in 5 or 6 months).
+Road closures near Little Round Top will impact your Gettysburg bicycle tour this year.
+The National Park Service announced two major rehabilitation projects that will be in full swing on July 26, 2022 and continue for 18 months.
 For the latest official information about dates and park conditions, visit the Gettysburg Alerts & Conditions web page.
 Also of interest, the National Park Service posted an “Auto Detour Map,” here.

 The Little Round Top Rehabilitation Project impacts Civil War Cycling Routes 1, 1b, 3, 3b, 4, 5, and 9-11.
 However, these routes are not impacted: Route 2 (Battle Day 1 Loop) and Routes 6-7, 8 (Culp’s Hill).
-Using today’s blog tips and a little pre-planning to adjust your route, you can enjoy an educational outdoor adventure in Gettysburg, Pennsylvania this year.
+Using today’s blog tips and a little pre-planning to adjust your route, you can enjoy an educational Gettysburg bicycle tour this year.

 This post was updated on April 29, 2022 to include the Devil’s Den project.

 Here are five tips for adjusting your Summer/Fall 2022 Gettysburg bike tour:

 Tip 1.
 Avoid construction near Little Round Top.

 For bicyclists who want to use their existing Civil War Cycling map sets, this article describes the detour for Route 1 (“Full Day Loop”).
 If you are a potential new customer, please browse our shop, here.
 Notably, Warren Avenue, Sykes Avenue, and Wright Avenue will be closed to all traffic starting in the late Spring, 2022.
 South Confederate Avenue will be open to hikers and bicyclists.